 There’s a special type of driving instructor who works with new drivers with ADHD.
 These professionals are called driving rehabilitation specialists (or driver rehabilitation specialists).
-Here are eight tips from certified driver rehabilitation specialist Amanda Plourde to help teens with ADHD learn safe driving skills.
+Here are eight tips from certified driver rehabilitation specialist Amanda Plourde.
+You can use them to help your teen with ADHD learn safe driving skills.

 1. Practice active scanning.